StormieVN/MonsterHunterPortable3rdHDRemake/README.md

 3. Launch MHP3rd and check if it works.
 If the game is running then you'll need to reload the game for the changes to appear.

 **Lightweight pack for Phones/Weak PC will have the Optional files included in the pack by default.**

-## To-do list:
-- [ ] Fix the wrong fishing location on minimap in the Flooded Forest map.
-- [ ] Upscale / Redraw specific P3rd item icons like Bamboo sprouts, Yukumo Wood, etc.
-- [ ] Rework Mosgharl & Aelucanth armor textures, making it on par with the rest.
-They were the first two that I started working on, so experience and quality weren't fully there.
-- [ ] Trim down duplicated files.
-- [ ] Add Xbox 360 controller layout.
-- [ ] Add experimental branch for easier troubleshooting.

 ## Additional contributions:
 If you're interested in contributing towards the project, feel free to join in and submit your own upscaled textures, ideas, suggestions, etc.